 Terms & Conditions

 Once a reservation is made, the guest has entered into a binding contract with Crossways Guest House Ltd and these terms and conditions apply in full.
 Where a company, agency or similar has made the booking on behalf of the guest, the agreement is with that third party.
 Third parties should ensure that the guests are aware of these terms and conditions.
+This agreement applies for all bookings made after or arriving from 1st July 2020.

 Crossways Guest House undertakes to provide guest accommodation in the room(s) and dates agreed in the reservation.
-We will ensure that our Guest House at least meets the four star standard as accredited by Visit Britain and the Quality in Tourism standard.
+We will ensure that our Guest House at least meets the four star standard as accredited by Visit Britain or the Quality in Tourism standard.

 Arrivals and Departures